nazgul17/JCloisterZone/notable-TODO.md

 * Tower, place tile, use same circular ares as for selecting follower

-* play lake as common case
+* play lake as common case - add note to release notes
+* Refactor groups in tile pack, use object for group